JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 NS: Yes  janet

+NS:  there is  unfortunately many strange thign in blender still Space starts animations for me  Ok we loook at the  node  and there is  some input called hight  Hight is a  gray tone immage

 DS: ok

-DS: done

-NS: there is  unfortunately many strange thign in blender still Space starts animations for me  Ok we loook at the  node

-NS: and there is  some input called hight  Hight is a  gray tone immage
+NS:  that is  tranformed into normals  So what we can do now  is tomake a texture  that will be the  bump needed

 DS: ok

-NS: that is  tranformed into normals  So what we can do now

-NS: is tomake a texture  that will be the  bump needed

-DS: ok

-NS: to do that  we need first a proper input related to the  UV map we use

-NS: so the  textures are aligned
+NS:  to do that  we need first a proper input related to the  UV map we use  so the  textures are aligned

 DS: ok